lockpicksecurity/lockpicksecurity.github.io/_posts/2024-11-18-SANS-Holiday-Hack-Challenge-2024.md

 ## cURLing (Hard)
 I can’t say this is much harder than the easy version of the challenge.

-Once in the terminal all you need is to list the contents of the file HARD-MODE.txt inside the current folder
+Once in the terminal all you need is to list the contents of the file "HARD-MODE.txt" inside the current folder

 <p><img src="{{site.baseurl}}/images/sans2024/image020.png"></p>